-All employees with at least 26 weeks service have a legal (statutory) right to request flexible working.
-Employees with less than 26 weeks service and people who are not employees can still make a request but the statutory right to request rule will not apply.
+All employees with at least 26 weeks’ service have a legal (statutory) right to work part-time, and be able to request flexible working.
+Employees with less than 26 weeks’ service and people who are not employees can still make a request but the statutory right to flexible working request rule will not apply.
 The statutory right to request flexible working requires employers to properly consider the request, including holding a meeting with you and offering you the right of appeal.

 Employers can only refuse a statutory request if one of the specified business reasons below apply:

 - an inability to reorganise work amongst existing staff